ichlubna/BlenderLUTExporter/README.md

 The import is straightforward via the Import menu.
 The imported file is added as a new Adjustment layer in the active video sequence editor.
+The input strip needs to be set in the Linear Rec.709 color space or Working Space used during export.
+The original color space is written in the exported LUT file.

 ## How to use the exported LUT
 The LUT can be imported using the inbuilt import operator, similar to the export.